Air Conditioner Repair Checklist

 - Making your system stop working more quickly

-We recommend replacing flat filters every four weeks, and creased filters every three months.
+We recommend replacing flat filters every four weeks, and pleated filters every three months.

-If you can’t remember when you last changed yours, turn off your AC fully and remove the filter.
+If you can’t remember when you last replaced your filter, turn off your AC fully and remove the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It may also be found in a connected filter case or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you can’t see through it, you certainly should get a new one.